tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 - Does not adapt or reconfigure mid-cycle
 - Does not influence settlement outcomes

 AI components exist solely to reduce user configuration complexity.
 They do not introduce discretion, managerial control, or outcome dependency.
-Users explicitly authorize AI-guided configuration and retain full responsibility for its use.
+Users explicitly authorize Rules-based parameter constraint templates configuration and retain full responsibility for its use.

 ---